abbeymart/mctest-ts/README.md

 # mc-test

-- Simple Asynchronous Test Package / Module
+- Simple Asynchronous Test Package
-- See tests folder and other packages/modules test folders for different test cases / scenarios and usage
+- See test folder and other packages' test folders for test cases / scenarios and usage